PSA: Not Every Woman Wants To Be In A Relationship

 Maybe it makes people uncomfortable or doubtful when they hear it, but I'm very happy being single.
 I grew up an only child.
 I've always been alone — never lonely, but often alone — and I like it that way.
 I've had boyfriends, crushes, and flings; bothered with fuckbois, and made friends with benefits.
 But I've never gone looking for them.
 And I've never felt the need to create a lasting partnership with one of them.
 Not because they weren't "good" men, or because I didn't care for them, and not because I'm not "worthy" (which is the most annoying thing I've ever heard), but because I just didn't want to.

 Maybe I'm just 29 and I haven't "found the right guy yet," like my mom always says.
 Maybe I haven't experienced that "can't eat, can't sleep" love yet.
-Maybe the dating scene has turned my heart cold.
+Maybe the New York City dating scene has turned my heart cold.
 Or maybe, just maybe, I feel fulfilled already.

-I like spending my time taking dance classes and helping young women of colour get into university, and volunteering for my alma mater's alumnae groups.
+I like spending my time taking dance classes and helping young women of color get into college, and volunteering for my alma mater's alumnae groups.
 I like nourishing all my friendships and familial relationships.
 But I also like eating alone at a restaurant on a Friday afternoon, never sharing the last bit of ice cream, and going to the movies by myself.
 I want my free time to be dedicated to just one person: me.
-That's why I don't even have a cat or a dog or a cactus.
+That's why I don't even have a cat or a dog or a catcus.

 I have friends who have been in decade-long relationships that left them feeling unhappy.
 I have friends who are happily married and constantly adjusting to being a pair rather than a single entity.
 I have friends who are having babies, and friends who are worried about being alone forever.
 I don't think any of them are crazy and I respect their choices.